arungudelli/angularjswiki/content/angular/How-to-add-a-class-based-on-condition-in-Angular/index.md

 ```
 ## Pass a method to ngClass

-To avoid this we can simply move the logic to a method in our component ts file.
+To avoid this we can simply move the logic to a method in our component ts file and pass that method to `[ngClass]`

 ```
 <div [ngClass]="getClass(info.priority)">{{info.text}}</div>